 The probability a simple sound-only alert will deter intruders depends to some extent on the real-life motives of burglars.
 Offenders who attempt to open doors in neighborhoods usually bolt at the slightest opportunity.
 However, organized crime groups to steal specific items of high value may continue with their mission even in the presence of loud disturbances.
 However, home invasion targeting occupants also often happens quickly with aggressive signals instead of sneak.
 Alarms of any type are silenced by some criminals under the influence of chemicals or having mental disorders.
 Therefore, even when house alarms blast at high pitch, they deter some would-be thieves but not the determined ones.

-Weaknesses are still present in any system
+Weaknesses are still present in any system.

 Property owners need to understand even the most complex systems with monitors and cameras together with two-way voice communication with central station have their weak points.
 As mentioned earlier, intelligent burglars prefer to go around these places plotting for any vulnerability they can use.
 They seek out second-story windows that are open or find out where the attics are located in the living areas.
 Criminals learn how to neutralize sensors or prevent signals from going through.
 The fact that user passcodes can be compromised also allows entry into a home without tripping alarms.
 But power failures, along with dead backup batteries, can turn even the best systems completely off.
 Thus, having high-quality equipment and paying close attention to the monitoring helps to fend off the average break-ins but there are gaps for smart criminals to use.